 The information provided includes flight date, from, to, actual operator (codeshares, etc), Flight number, flown class, booked class, ticket number, total miles, flight miles, status and bonus miles.

-Its rather old-school, with the hard copies of everything, but it was fun to look back and see how my flight history changed over time, particularly when I started flying regularly for work.
-Its good to have as a reference, its fun to look back on, and I would encourage anyone who has a long history flying with United to request this.
+It’s old-school, with the hard copies of everything.
+Still it is fun to look back and see how my flight history changed over time, particularly when I started flying regularly for work.
+Nice to have as a reference, to look back on.
+I would encourage anyone who has a long history flying with United to request this.